-11% of British sandwich lovers are 'other' - either on the fence and will flit between the two, don't slice their sandwich at all, or opt for another shape.
-And 1% said they 'don't know' whether they slice their sandwich or not - maybe a result of the lockdown lunch-making haze.
+7% of London sandwich lovers are 'other' - either on the fence and will flit between shapes, don't slice their sandwich at all, or opt for another shape (circle sandwich anyone?) - maybe a result of the lockdown lunch-making haze.